Details of HOBET as an Entrance Exam

 - Learning Style

 Human beings differ in their learning styles.
-This content area is used by assessors to understand the learning style of the HOBET examinees, to facilitate better teaching and learning.
+This content area is used by assessors to understand the learning style of the examinees, to facilitate better teaching and learning.

 - Test Taking Skills

 This section is used to assess the aptitude of the students taking the HOBET different types of tests.

 It must known however that colleges administer only those HOBET tests that are required for admission into the health occupation courses that they offer.
 Hence, the students have to find out the availability of the test of their interest, at a given examination center, before making efforts to register for this examination.
 They can get further information about the content area breakup at this ATI HOBET resource: http://www.atitesting.com/images/Psychometrics/HOBET-V_summary_packet.pdf.

 The test poses questions of the objective pattern, with each question having four multiple-choice options, out of which the students have to choose one choice as the most appropriate answer to the corresponding question.
 The HOBET takes about 209 minutes for completion, and the total time duration of this examination depends upon the number of content areas the student has to take in this test.